 Do not assume that the release that the adjuster sends you is standard, even if they tell you that it is!

 I am not going to go over every word that needs to be in a release.
 The closest thing to a standard release in Florida is the “Standard Release Form” published by the Trial Lawyers Section of the Florida Bar.
 But even that release may not be good enough to protect the injured person.

 The positive of that release is that the section’s members (who drafted it) consist of plaintiff and defense attorneys.
 That release is neutral and is does not favor one party over the other.
-So with that release the injured person and negligent party are on equal footing.
+So with that release the injured person and negligent party are generally on equal footing.